philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 If you add a script element to the DOM before the window's `load` event fires, that event will be delayed until the newly added script is downloaded, parsed, and run.
 If you're adding multiple scripts (most people are), the `load` event could be delayed a long time.

 Now, you might be thinking to yourself.
 Who cares about `load`?
 Isn't `DOMContentLoaded` the event I should really be worried about?
+Isn't that what we learned from jQuery?

 `DOMContentLoaded` is the event that fires once the document has been fully parsed and is able to be traversed by scripts.
 If you're waiting to do some DOM manipulation, then yes, this is the event you should care about.

-But the window's `load` event is just as important, arguably moreso, and for a few reasons:
+But the window's `load` event is just as important, arguably more so, and for a few reasons:

 - Google search ranking algorithms take page load times into account, and those page load times are based on the `load` event.
 - If the URL has a hash fragment, browsers will not scroll down to that location until after the `load` event fires.
 This can significantly affect how snappy your page feels.